orchestracities/boost/README.md

         }
     }

-What goes in `fiware-ids-server-token` is a Base64-encoded JSON object that actually holds the identity token the adapter got back from DAPS.
+What goes in the adapter's output `header` is a Base64-encoded JSON object that actually holds the identity token the adapter got back from DAPS.
-Since our adapter got configured to talk to the dodgy DAPS server we deployed earlier, if you decode the header value you should get the below JSON:
+Since our adapter got configured to talk to the dodgy DAPS server we deployed earlier, if you decode the header value you should get a JSON object similar to:

     {
         "@type": "ids:ResultMessage",